LEARNAcademy/syllabus/cat-tinder/frontend/cat-read.md

-# Cats Tinder Read Functionality
+# Cat Tinder Read Functionality

 ## Overview
 - Adding the CRUD "read" functionality of index and show to the frontend of Cat Tinder